utkryuk/Spring-boot-SPA-with-Intellij/README.md

    ```
     - Go to http://localhost:4200/

-4. To stop the application
+4. To stop the backend application
    ```sh
    docker-compose down
    ```